-Quick maneuvers can cause people and objects in the boat to be thrown about resulting in death or serious injury.
+Quick maneuvers can cause people and objects in the boat to be thrown about resulting in death objects in the boat to be thrown about resulting in death or serious injury.
 DO NOT make quick or high-speed maneuvers when you or your passengers are not prepared.

 The effects of unequal propeller thrust, wind and current must also be kept in mind.
 While wind and current may not always be present, experienced boaters will use them to their advantage.
 Unequal thrust is an aspect shared by all single-engine propeller-driven watercrafts.
-The 200 and 216 have a clockwise (right-hand) rotation propeller.
+Your Nautique boat has a clockwise (right-hand) rotation propeller.
 Propeller rotation has a direct effect on steering, especially when operating your boat in reverse.
 Operators should familiarize themselves with the handling characteristics of the boat in an open area before attempting to dock or perform other close maneuvers.